afshinsadeghi/DBpediaInOnePiece/README.md

-# DBpedia In One Piece
+# DBPediaDownloder

-Do you like to have the whole DBpedia dataset downloaded into your system in one piece?
-This code does the work for you.
-It creates a single dbpedia.ttl of the last dbpedia.
+This code creates a single dbpedia.ttl of the last dbpedia.

 ## How it works:

-This code downloads and extracts and merges all ttl files of the "current" version of DBpedia into one file with name dbpedia.ttl
+This code downloads and extracts and merges all ttl files of the current version of DBpedia into one file with name dbpedia.ttl